Ezequiel92/julia_apps/README.md

 ## ⚠️ Warning

 These scripts are written as an exercise and may break at any moment.
-So, no guarantees are given.
+So, use them at your own risk.